Rainy Day Blues: 10 Blues Songs About Rain and Floods

 Randy Newman wrote and recorded "Louisiana 1927," in 1974.
 It tells the tale of the Great Mississippi Flood of 1927.
 That was a flood of almost biblical proportions; it left 246 people dead and 700,000 homeless in Louisiana and Mississippi.
 The great Aaron Neville covered it in 1991.

+This performance was recorded on the Delbert Mclinton Sandy Beaches Cruise.
 There is some talking at the beginning of the video; if you want to skip it, the music starts at about 1:20.

 Rainy Night In Georgia – Tony Joe White / Brook Benton